 Hidden in a deep Fjord, Furore was once a place for outcasts of society and exiles of Amalfi.
 Lacking a central piazza surrounded by clusters of houses, the town was often overlooked by travellers passing by above it.
 This was the reason Furore became known as a place that doesn’t exist.

 Furore gained an identity when an enterprising mayor invited artists to paint murals on local houses.
 Each September, artists gather here to add to the collection of murals.
-From cheerful seascapes, mythical creatures and celebration of the god Bacchus, cheerful colours make this place a worthy gem.
+From cheerful seascapes, mythical creatures and celebration of the god Bacchus, bright colours make this place a worthy gem.

 You can get to Furore by car or by bus from Amalfi.
 This is also a great starting spot if you want to hike Amalfi Coast trails.

 Maiori’s beach is the largest out of all the Amalfi Coast towns.
 It’s a vibrant town with numerous shops, restaurants and bars.
-Because of its easy connectivity with other towns and numerous hotel options, it’s a great home base for exploring the coast or relaxing on the beach.
+Because of its easy connectivity with other towns and multiple hotel options, it’s a great home base for exploring the coast or relaxing on the beach.

 Maiori was no stranger to looting, floods and other natural disasters over the centuries.
 So, when the town’s river overflowed in 1954, destroying most of the ancient centre, it was an opportunity to rebuild.
 The river flushed the debris towards the sea, creating the large beach we see today.